Warbo/chriswarbo-net/projects/units/coherence.md

 ## Numerical prefixes are not redundant units ##

-"10 seconds" is not a unit of time distinct from the second, it's just ten of them.
-Likewise, a "dozen Volts" is not a unit of potential-difference distinct from the Volt, it's just twelve of them.
-Therefore a "kilometre" is not a unit of distance distinct from the metre, it's just a thousand of them.
+"10 seconds" is not a unit of time distinct from the second, it's just ten of the latter.
+Likewise, a "dozen Volts" is not a unit of potential-difference distinct from the Volt, it's just twelve of the latter.
+Therefore a "kilometre" is not a unit of distance distinct from the metre, it's just a thousand of the latter.

 Numerical prefixes do not give rise to distinct units.